IRS-Public/taxpert/docs/architecture.md

           fg-knockout-handlers.js, fg-flow-confirmations.js
 ```

-The generated page is static HTML.
-Nothing renders server-side at request time.
+The generated site is all static HTML, CSS and JavaScript.
+Nothing renders server-side at request time by default.

 The runtime bootstraps the fact graph by fetching the app's own `fact-dictionary.xml`, importing it
 into a `FactDictionary` through the Scala.js engine, and rehydrating a serialized graph out of